vuejs-pt/vue-alert/README.md

 The component vue-alert must be included either in the component using the vue-alert or a parent of this component, for example if there's a vue-alert instance at the root of the app.

+It is possible to access the vue-alert component using the $alert variable on the component instance as shown below

 main.js

 ```javascript